FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_plugin/technical_reference_manual/technical_reference_manual.rst

    * - **WARNING**
      - 060319.1657
-     - The following inlets/junctions are outside the computational domain!\\n
+     - The following inlets/junctions are outside the computational domain!
      - + outside_inlets

    * - **WARNING**